Public Affairs

 Mission Statement

-At a time when European society is facing numerous challenges and problems, UNIQA sees it as part of its responsibility as a corporate citizen to be part of the solution.
+At a time when European society is facing numerous challenges and problems, the UNIQA Group sees it as part of its responsibility as a corporate citizen to be part of the solution.
 Therefore, we are engaged in an open and constructive dialogue with numerous public stakeholders in order to work together on the legal framework of the future.
+This involves identifying the most important social trends and emerging political and regulatory initiatives that are relevant to the UNIQA Group, developing positions and representing them to the outside world.

-The role of Public Affairs at UNIQA is to identify key societal trends and emerging policy and regulatory initiatives that are relevant to UNIQA.
+The role of Public Affairs at the UNIQA Group is to identify key societal trends and emerging policy and regulatory initiatives that are relevant to the Group.
 Public Affairs develops a position on these issues in close cooperation with internal and external stakeholders and interest groups and represents it as the company's "foreign policy" to governments, regulators, associations or the public.

 UNIQA participates in the regulation of the financial system

 Since January 2016, Solvency II has successfully met the decades-old challenge of modernising insurance regulation in the European Union (EU) in terms of solvency requirements, governance, risk management and disclosure obligations.
-UNIQA supports the European Commission's ambition to use the ongoing review of the Solvency II Directive to mobilise capital for private investment in the post-Covid recovery of the European economy and the EU Green Deal.
-In order to meet this political goal, we believe that numerous improvements still need to be implemented in the draft presented by the European Commission in September 2021.
+The UNIQA Group generally welcomes the adopted review of the Solvency II Directive.
+Nevertheless, stronger impetus to facilitate long-term investment in Europe's green transformation and a relaxation of reporting requirements would have been desirable.
+There are also fears that the new requirements of the Insurance Recovery and Resolution Directive (IRRD) will have a negative impact on the European insurance.

 UNIQA supports Sustainable Finance and implements corresponding measures

-The increasing threat to the global climate deserves UNIQA's attention, because the risks resulting from climate change have a direct impact on our customers and thus also on our core business as an insurance company.
+The risks resulting from climate change have a direct impact on our customers and therefore also on our core business as an insurance company.
 The insurance industry can play a key role in the transition to a sustainable economy - both through risk coverage for indirect and direct effects of climate risks and through targeted sustainable investments.
 Since insurance companies cannot act in isolation from the real economy, investments are urgently needed in areas such as infrastructure and energy production.
-UNIQA therefore supports the efforts of the European Commission to mobilise private capital for investments in a climate-neutral Europe within the framework of the Sustainable Finance Action Plan and the European Green Deal.
-However, the legislative projects initiated for this purpose, such as the Disclosure Regulation and the Taxonomy Regulation, pose challenges for insurance companies due to their complexity and the short implementation period.
+The UNIQA Group therefore supports the efforts of the European Commission to mobilise private capital for investments in a climate-neutral Europe within the framework of the Sustainable Finance Action Plan and the European Green Deal.
+However, the legislative projects initiated for this purpose, such as the Disclosure Regulation, the Taxonomy Regulation, and the Corporate Sustainability Due Diligence Directive (CSDDD), pose challenges for insurance companies due to their complexity and the short implementation period.
 Public Affairs supports the departments concerned here by clarifying open legal questions in the implementation of the many new regulatory requirements.

 Digitalisation with responsibility

-The digital economy is developing rapidly worldwide and brings with it great opportunities - but also great challenges.
+The digital economy is developing rapidly worldwide and brings great opportunities as well as challenges..
 National authorities, together with the European Commission, have developed a digital agenda to foster growth and innovation through the implementation of a Digital Single Market strategy.
-New technologies offer new business opportunities for both established institutions and emerging players.
-In particular, the emergence of fintechs has led to a wider range of online financial services, including digital insurance services (InsurTechs).
+The increasing number of FinTech companies has led to a broader range of online financial services, including digital insurance services (InsurTechs).
 In addition, innovations such as blockchain technology, robo-advisors, driverless cars, the Internet of Things (IoT) and the use of cloud computing are fundamentally changing the insurance business.

-UNIQA is aware that digitalisation is not merely a technical development, but an industrial and social revolution that is driven by and affects society as a whole.
-This development offers enormous opportunities for the insurance industry, but also implies a responsibility for national and European legislators to ensure a level playing field between large Internet corporations and other economic participants.
+The UNIQA Group is aware that digitalisation is not merely a technical development, but an industrial and social revolution that is driven by and affects society as a whole.
+This development offers enormous opportunities for the insurance industry, but also means a responsibility for the national and European legislation to ensure a level playing field between large Internet corporations and other economic participants.